Netflix hidden gems: movies and TV shows you need to watch

 Hell, we even try to help with our myriad guides.
 Whether you are looking for the best movies, awesome TV shows, Netflix documentaries or even crime drama we have you covered.
 But, what’s that?
 You want more recommendations?

-Okay, if you insist.
-Here’s ShortList’s guide to the Netflix hidden gems.
+That's why we have created this guide to Netflix's hidden gems.
 Those movies and shows that rarely make it into a best of, not because they are bad but because they just haven’t been found by enough people yet.

 Watch these and you will instantly become more popular with your peers.
 Well, that’s an absolute lie but hopefully we can help curtail a few ‘what to watch’ arguments tonight and beyond.